fashn-AI/fashn-typescript-sdk/README.md

 ![FASHN AI Try-On App](https://cilsrdpvqtgutxprdofn.supabase.co/storage/v1/object/public/assets/logo-enhanced_60x60.png)

-This library provides convenient access to the Fashn REST API from server-side TypeScript or JavaScript.
+This library provides convenient access to the FASHN REST API from server-side TypeScript or JavaScript.

 The REST API documentation can be found on [docs.fashn.ai](https://docs.fashn.ai) with a [playground](https://docs.fashn.ai/playground).